-Season your flour with salt and pepper, then dredge the tilapia with this seasoned flour.
+Season the flour with salt and pepper, then dredge the tilapia with this seasoned flour.

-Heat up oil and butter in a hot skillet.
-Shallow fry the tilapia until fully cooked and golden brown on all sides, roughly 5 minutes per side.
+Heat up the butter and oil in a hot skillet.
+Shallow fry the tilapia for roughly 5 minutes per side, until fully cooked and golden brown on all sides.

-When the fish is ready to serve, top your bacon mixture onto your tilapia.
+When the fish is ready to serve, top it with the bacon mixture.

 Garnish with green onions and lemon wedges.
-Serve and enjoy together with potato fries and sauteed vegetables.
+Serve and enjoy it with potato fries and sauteed vegetables.